hongenxu/MDV_proj/somatic_scna/README.md

 #### Microarray data
+0. preprocessing
+* copy CEL file and rename, see `copy_rename_microarray.pl` for details

 1. PennCNV-Affy
 * Version: Not Available
 * From: http://www.openbioinformatics.org/penncnv/download/gw6.tar.gz
-* Notes: only for preprocessing CEL data to LRR and BAF
+* Notes: only for preprocessing CEL data to LRR and BAF;

 2. PennCNV
 * Version: 1.0.4